vault27/Foundation/ipsec.md

 - ESP traffic starting immediately after them
 - UDP/500 or 4500

-**IKEv2**

-- IKEv2 does not have phase 2
-- One child Ipsec SA is created by default in IKE_AUTH message
-- If you need additional Child SA - 2 more messages - request and response
-- Functionally, Phase 2 in IKEv1 (Quick Mode) and IKEv2 (Child SA) both negotiate ESP/AH SAs, keys, lifetimes, and traffic selectors, optionally with PFS
-- IKEv2 merges and simplifies the process, reduces message count, enforces explicit traffic selectors, and has cleaner rekey/Child SA creation flows
-- Traffic selectors are Mandatory: you must specify the exact local and remote subnets or hosts that this Child SA will cover
-- Workarounds for “any-to-any” for route based VPN: Cover all relevant subnets with broad TS + Use the VTI to route all traffic through a single IPsec SA

 ### Xauth - Extended Authentication - replaced by IKEv2

 - XAuth (Extended Authentication) is an optional extra authentication step used only with IKEv1, mainly to authenticate individual users (not just devices)